Explore the best botanical gardens and arboretums in Oahu

 59-864 Kamehameha Highway, Haleʻiwa, (808) 638-7766, Check their website at Waimea Valley.net

 Located in Manoa valley and next to the popular Manoa Falls, Lyon Arboretum is lush and dense even though it is not to far from the commercial and business center of Honolulu.
+One of the best botanical gardens in Oahu that is a short and easy drive from Honolulu, Lyon Arboretum is urban and also very tropical with views of the mountains, lush and mature trees and plants that makes this a wonderful urban garden to visit on the outskirts of the city.

 Within the two hundred acres of the arboretum, you can find over 5,000 tropical plant species.
 Within the arboretum, you can explore the various gardens to include a native garden, an herb and spice garden, The Betty Ho Memorial garden and even a sweet waterfall setting at Aihualama Falls on the property.